mrOranger/Docker-Kubernetes/1. Images and Containers/README.md

 In the previous sub-section, we saw how to use the attach and detach mode, to observe a Container's output.
 However, even in attach mode, we are just an observer without interacting with the Container itself.

 There is an additional mode, in addiction to attach and detach, that enables us to interact directly with the Container's console, that is the **interactive mode**.
 When we are creating a new Container, from an Image, we can enable the interactive mode using the command `docker run -i -t <image-id>`.
-The two flags: `-i` and `-t` stands for: enable interactive mode, and attach a sudo terminal through interact.
+The two options: `-i` and `-t` stands for: enable interactive mode, and attach a sudo terminal through interact.
+Alternatively, we can combine them in an unique option `-it`.

 However, how can we enable the interactive mode once the Container has been created?
-Analyzing the Docker commands' list, we can see that we can combine the attach mode of a Container, with the interactive mode, using the flags `-a` and `-i`.
+Analyzing the Docker commands' list, we can see that we can combine the attach mode of a Container, with the interactive mode, using the options `-a` and `-i`.
 Therefore, by running the command: `docker start -a -i <container-id>`, we can interact with an existing Container, after that it has been created successfully.

 ### Deleting Images and Containers

 Once we do not need a Container or an Image no more, we would like to delete them.
-Before showing the commands to use to delete an Image or a Container, please, notice that Containers cannot be removed as long as they are running; moreover, Images cannot be removed as long as they are used by a Container.
+Before showing the commands to use to delete an Image or a Container, please, notice that Containers cannot be removed as long as they are running; Moreover, Images cannot be removed as long as they are used by a Container.

 After these clarifications, let's see how can we remove a Container.
 The basic command to know is: `docker container rm <container-id>`, that is, we can pass a single Container's id or a list of Containers ids, to be removed.
 However, removing all Containers passing all the ids of the stopped ones, could be a cumbersome actions.
 Therefore, to remove all the stopped Containers, we can simply use the command `docker container prune`.

-Now, removing Images can be done with the same commands, modified with the `image` prefix.
-Thus, the relative commands for deleting Images are: `docker Image rm <image-id>` or `docker image prune`.
+Now, removing Images can be done with the same commands, using the `image` prefix.
+Thus, the relative commands for deleting Images are: `docker image rm <image-id>` or `docker image prune`.

-Alternatively, we can run a Container using the `--rm` flag, to indicate Docker to delete automatically the Container after that is has been stopped.
+Alternatively, we can run a Container using the `--rm` option, to indicate Docker to delete automatically the Container after that is has been stopped.
 Therefore, supposing to run a container using the command: `docker run --rm -p 80:80 <docker-image>`, after that the container will be stopped, it will be removed automatically by the Docker Engine.

 ### Copying Files from and to a Container

-After that a Container has been created and is running, if we would like to copy a new file from the host machine, to the destination, we have to stop the Container and re-build the Image.
+After that a Container has been created and is running, if we would like to copy a new file from the host machine to the destination, thus we have to stop the Container and re-build the Image.
 Is it the only way to copy a file or a folder in a Container?
-No, fortunately there is a command to copy from and in a Container, a folder or a single file.
+No, fortunately there is a command to copy from and in a Container a folder or a single file.

 The command is `docker container <source> <destination>`.
 You can notice that, there is no reference of a Container apparently, in fact, to specify that the source is a folder inside a Container, we have to use this syntax: `docker container <container-id>:<source-path> <destination-path>`.
 That is if we would like to copy a folder named test, from our machine to a Container, we have to specify the command in the following way: `docker container /test <container-id>:/`.
 However, notice that when we are copy files from and to a Container, the relative path to start from is the root directory.